 Final Thoughts: Is It Worth It for You?

-In most cases, yes.
+In most cases, yes, absolutely.
 A sewer camera inspection is a smart, cost-effective way to find and fix problems before they become plumbing disasters.
 It gives you real answers, helps avoid guesswork, and can even confirm that a repair worked.

 FAQs